kgleba/scidock/README.md

 ## Limitations

 - Proxies do not support authentication
-- Performance still isn't fascinating
+- Performance still requires attention
 - Some parts of the system are still poorly configurable or not configurable at all